 By law, all UK employers must offer a pension scheme.
 This is in addition to the State Pension which the government provides.
 Therefore, pensions are a very important part of life and you’ll most likely be relying on one or more pensions once you retire.
 For younger people, it might seem silly to start thinking about their pension at all.
 However, as many older people can attest, thinking about your pension throughout your working life can be very wise.
 After all, the earlier you start putting in, the more money you’ll have when you retire.

-Today’s post will take an in-depth look at pensions and how they work, both before and after retirement.
-For more financial advice, please read our “Top 10 Finance Tips for Older People” article.
+Today’s post will take an in-depth look at pensions and how they work in the UK.
+For more financial advice, read our Top 10 Finance Tips for Older People.

 What is a Pension?

-It is just a tax-free pot of cash that you, your employer (and sometimes the Government) pays into, as a way of saving up for your retirement.”
+“a tax-free pot of cash that you, your employer (and sometimes the Government) pays into, as a way of saving up for your retirement.”

 Group Personal Pensions

 These are a good option for those who might not be eligible for auto-enrolment into a workplace pension.
 This could be because they are under the age of 22 or earn below the £10,000 threshold.
 The employer will choose the pension provider, but the employee will have an individual contract with that provider.
 You will pay contributions into your pension fund directly from your wages, with the money being used to grow your pension pot.
 However, your employer does not have to make contributions.

 Just like with a money purchase scheme, your contributions will be invested.
 This means that the amount of money you receive in retirement will depend on the success of those investments.

 Should you leave your current job, there are a few options available to you: